Fake news is a 'tech suicide bomber' that can sink a company, say branding experts

 Now, many companies are striking back, hiring third-party firms with an army of human monitors and the latest artificial intelligence to trawl social and traditional media in search of viral posts that could send shares into a downward spiral.

-“Containing the spread of disinformation, especially for a brand or public figure under attack, is a race against time,” said Jean-Claude Goldenstein, founder of Creopoint, which tracks disinformation in social media.
+“Containing the spread of disinformation, especially for a brand or public figure under attack, is a race against time,” said Jean-Claude Goldenstein, founder of CREOpoint and developer of a business intelligence technology that aims to curb the fallout from fake news.

 “It takes preparation to put out specific fires in their tracks, way before they grow into wildfire and cause irreversible damage,” he told NBC News.